-We have explained the basics of formatting shape outlines in PowerPoint 2016.
+We have explained the basics of formatting shape outlines in PowerPoint 2016 for Mac.
 Now we take you further ahead to explore how you can change line weight to make the outlines thinner and thicker.
-So, why would you want to alter the weight of an outline?
-There are many reasons: more often than not, you may want a line that's almost invisible or very thin, this lets your audience focus on other areas.
-At other times when you want the attention of your audience to focus on a particular line, then you can do so by thickening its weight.
+So why would you want to alter the weight of an outline?
+There are many reasons.
+More often than not, you may want a line that's almost invisible or very thin.
+This lets your audience focus on other areas.
+At other times when you want the attention of your audience to focus on a particular line, then you can do so by increasing its weight.
 In this tutorial, we will also cover compound lines such as those that encompass double or triple lines.

 Weight is the thickness attribute of the shape outline.
 You can change the weight all the way from a hairline thin line to a chunky thick line.
 Figure 1 shows you some weight variations in outlines.

 Figure 1: Width (weight) variations in outlines

 Follow these steps to change the outline weight of a shape in PowerPoint 2016 for Mac:

 - Open your presentation and select the shape that you want to format.

 - Alternatively, if you want to start from scratch, launch PowerPoint.
 You will see the Presentation Gallery.
 Here, select the Blank Presentation to open a blank presentation with a new slide.
 You can change the Slide Layout to Blank by selecting the Home tab | Layout | Blank option.
 Then, insert a shape and select it.

 - We selected a Rectangle shape, as shown in Figure 2.
 Selecting the shape brings up the Shape Format tab in the Ribbon, as shown highlighted in blue within Figure 2.
 Activate this Ribbon tab by clicking on it.

 Figure 2: Shape Format tab of the Ribbon